kedacore/keda-docs/content/docs/2.1/scalers/openstack-swift.md

 **Parameter list:**

 - `swiftURL` - The URL to query the Swift API.
 It must contain the hostname, the Swift port, the API version and the account ID.
-The pattern is: `http://<host>:<swift_port>/<swift_version>/<account_id>`
+The pattern is: `http://<host>:<swift_port>/<swift_version>/<account_id>`.
-- `containerName` - Name of Swift container in an OpenStack account
+- `containerName` - Name of Swift container in an OpenStack account.
 - `objectCount` - Average target value to trigger scaling actions.
-If not specified, the default value is `2`
+If not specified, the default value is `2`.
 - `objectPrefix` - Prefix for the object.
 Only objects with this prefix will be returned.
 Use this prefix to specify sub-paths for the objects, if required.
 If not specified, the default value is `""`.
 - `objectDelimiter` - Delimiter for identifying the object prefix.
 It is the character used to split object names.
 The default value is `""`.
 - `objectLimit` - The maximum number of objects returned by the API.
 By default, the Swift API only returns up to 10000 names.
 The default value is `""`, which will use the Swift API standard limit.
 Negative values default to the Swift API standard limit.